digitranslab/fwego/enterprise/docs/RBAC-guide.md

 *Permissions* for all *Operations* of this *Role*.

-**Custom Role**: this term represents a *Role* that a *Actor* (likely admin) has created, versus a *Role* that Baserow has created in its default set.
+**Custom Role**: this term represents a *Role* that a *Actor* (likely admin) has created, versus a *Role* that Fwego has created in its default set.

 **Team**: a collection of *Subject* records, so that they can be managed in one go.
 This would enable those with high *Role* to manage *Subjects* in bulk,